Compassionate Seattle Wrongful Death Attorneys Ready To Help You

 What if the victim was partly at fault for the accident?

 You can still recover damages, but they will be reduced by the victim’s percentage of fault for the accident (40 percent, for example).
 If the other party was injured, too (as in an auto accident), that party might sue the victim’s estate, and in some cases, that amount might be greater than the amount awarded for wrongful death.
+To learn more, reach out to our Seattle wrongful death attorneys now.

 Eileen is killed when her bicycle is hit by a drunk driver late at night.
 Eileen’s husband, Jack, who has been named executor of her estate, files a wrongful death lawsuit against the driver.
 Because the driver’s insurance coverage limits are nowhere near what Jack might expect to receive from a successful wrongful death lawsuit, Jack also sues the nightclub that sold the driver alcohol under Washington state’s dram shop law.